parisb40/homework-1/README.md

-this is a project of finding errors(bugs). by useig someone eles codes and trying to find the errors.
+this is a project of finding the errors(bugs) in someone eles code.